Diablo II: Resurrected: Development

 With the game released and server problems rectified, the developers turned to focus on post-release player feedback, which showed overwhelming interest in further updates.
 In a slight break from the remaster's development philosophy of not altering core game mechanics, these post-release changes centered on supplemental, software quality of life, accessibility, and making underpowered options more powerful without affecting the overall game's balance.
 The development team considered user feedback and consulting original developer notebooks.
-In response to feedback, Blizzard added a new PC interface bar in December to let players cast skills immediately, similar to how the new controller scheme worked and a modernization of the old two-step method of choosing a skill and left- or right-clicking to cast.
+In response to feedback, Blizzard added a new PC oriented interface bar in December to let players cast skills immediately, similar to how the new controller scheme worked and a modernization of the old two-step method of choosing a skill and left- or right-clicking to cast.
 Blizzard had been hesitant to provide this option, considered a large deviation from the original.
 The developer also added a new "public test realm" where players could play-test new features before the main game is updated.
 Patch 2.4 was released April 2022 and brought the first game balance changes to Diablo II since 2010.
 Rather than affecting popular systems and items, the patch made some underused playstyles more viable for play in higher difficulty levels, such as a weapon-throwing Barbarian or martial arts-focused Assassin.
 Similarly, it made previously underpowered options (e.g., item sets and ally artificial intelligence) more effective.
 This patch also added Ladder Play, a competitive multiplayer feature well-known from the original that was omitted from the remaster's launch.

+Reception

-ReceptionDiablo II: Resurrected received favorable reviews upon release according to Metacritic, where the PC version has a weighted average of 80 out of 100.
+Diablo II: Resurrected received favorable reviews upon release according to Metacritic, where the PC version has a weighted average of 80 out of 100.

 While acknowledging that the gameplay sometimes feels dated, Game Informer said that Diablo II "remains the standard against which all other ARPGs are judged" and it is "still a blast, even today".
 PC Gamer, which called the game a proud dinosaur, said that its simple gameplay seems revolutionary compared to modern games oriented around micropayments.
 The reviewer said that the game is targeted toward diehard fans, who will resist any changes, which makes it a less appealing entry point for new players than Diablo IV.
 IGN wrote that the game is "pretty fun when you get past the clunkiness", but it ignores 20 years of evolution in game design.
-Although GameSpot's reviewer said Resurrected's fidelity to the original game is sure to please fans, its retro design makes it "challenging to recommend over modern contemporaries".Game Informer called the new graphics "stunning", and PC Gamer praised the additional detail and changes, such as making the women less objectified.
+Although GameSpot's reviewer said Resurrected's fidelity to the original game is sure to please fans, its retro design makes it "challenging to recommend over modern contemporaries".Game Informer called the new graphics "stunning", and PC Gamer praised the additional detail and changes, such as de-objectifying one of the female characters.
 GameSpot's review highlighted the graphics as "strikingly gorgeous".

+The game sold 5 million copies by April 2022.